Taming Latency-Memory Trade-Off in MoE-Based LLM Serving via Fine-Grained Expert Offloading: Background and Motivation

 However, existing offloading solutions cannot achieve an optimal spot in the latency-memory trade-off when serving \MoE-based \LLMs.
 Figure~\ref{fig:bg-trade-off} compares the performance (\ie, inference latency and memory footprint) of existing \SOTA offloading solutions, which either provide low inference latency but suffer from large memory footprint (\eg, No-offload and MoE-Infinity~\cite{xue2024moe}), or vice versa (\eg, ProMoE~\cite{song2024promoe}, Mixtral-Offloading~\cite{eliseev2023fast}, and DeepSpeed-Inference~\cite{aminabadi2022deepspeed}).

 The key reason behind this dilemma is that \MoE-based decoder-only \LLMs have balanced expert routing~\cite{song2024promoe}, leaving existing solutions hard to find effective patterns for guiding expert offloading.
 Existing research has identified two main reasons for this dilemma: First, most \MoE-based \LLMs are decoder-only architectures, which exhibit uniform expert activation patterns and low expert access skewness compared to encoder-decoder \MoE \LLMs~\cite{song2024promoe,gupta2024lynx}.

-Second, recent \MoE-based \LLMs are trained with a unique load balancing loss~\cite{jiang2024mixtral,snowflake-arctic,xai-grok,dai2024deepseekmoe,abdin2024phi}, which enforces gate networks to balance the tokens routed to each expert within the same \MoE layer, ensuring no experts are trivial throughout training.
-This balanced routing diminishes the predictability of expert patterns, thus making existing solutions ineffective.
+Second, recent \MoE-based \LLMs employ a load-balancing loss~\cite{jiang2024mixtral,snowflake-arctic,xai-grok,dai2024deepseekmoe,abdin2024phi}, which encourages the gate network to distribute tokens more uniformly across experts within each \MoE layer, making expert usage more balanced during training.